linubajy/TrackMinds/README.md

 # Pipeline using Jenkins
 Added a jenkins file that can create a pipeline to deploy the package to jFrog artifactory

+# SonarQube and Quality Gate
+Created Quality Gates for Analysis of Code Quality

 # Artifactory
 JFrog Artifactory

 # AWS
-The artifacts are deployed to the remote host using EC2 ubuntu instance through an SSH Connectiom
+The artifacts are deployed to the remote host using EC2 ubuntu instance through an SSH Connection